Edward VIII: Romances

-By 1917, Edward liked to spend time partying in Paris while he was on leave from his regiment on the Western Front.
+By 1917, Edward liked to spend time partying in Paris while on leave from his regiment on the Western Front.
 He was introduced to Parisian courtesan Marguerite Alibert, with whom he became infatuated.
 He wrote her candid letters, which she kept.
-After about a year, Edward broke off the affair.
-In 1923, Alibert was acquitted in a spectacular murder trial after she shot her husband in the Savoy Hotel.
+After about a year, Edward ended the affair.
+In 1923, Alibert was acquitted in a spectacular murder trial after she shot her husband at the Savoy Hotel.
 Desperate efforts were made by the Royal Household to ensure that Edward's name was not mentioned in connection with the trial or Alibert.

 Also in 1917, Edward began a relationship with Lady Rosemary Leveson-Gower, the youngest daughter of the 4th Duke of Sutherland.
-According to Leveson-Gower's friends, Edward proposed to her but the relationship ended when the King and Queen expressed their disapproval of relatives of hers, namely Daisy, Countess of Warwick, a maternal aunt, and the 5th Earl of Rosslyn, a maternal uncle.
+According to Leveson-Gower's friends, Edward proposed to her, but the relationship ended when the King and Queen expressed their disapproval of certain relatives of hers, namely Daisy, Countess of Warwick, a maternal aunt, and the 5th Earl of Rosslyn, a maternal uncle.

 Edward's womanising and reckless behaviour during the 1920s and 1930s worried Prime Minister Stanley Baldwin, King George V, and those close to the prince.
-The King was disappointed by his son's failure to settle down in life, disgusted by his affairs with married women, and reluctant to see him inherit the Crown.
-"After I am dead," George said, "the boy will ruin himself in twelve months."
+The King was disappointed by his son's failure to settle down, disgusted by his affairs with married women, and reluctant to see him inherit the Crown.
+"After I am dead", George said, "the boy will ruin himself in twelve months."

-George V favoured his second son Albert ("Bertie") and Albert's daughter Elizabeth ("Lilibet"), later King George VI and Queen Elizabeth II respectively.
+George V favoured his second son Albert ("Bertie") and Albert's daughter Elizabeth ("Lilibet"), later King George VI and Queen Elizabeth II.
 He told a courtier, "I pray to God that my eldest son will never marry and have children, and that nothing will come between Bertie and Lilibet and the throne."
 In 1929, Time magazine reported that Edward teased Albert's wife, also named Elizabeth (later the Queen Mother), by calling her "Queen Elizabeth".
-The magazine asked if "she did not sometimes wonder how much truth there is in the story that he once said he would renounce his rights upon the death of George V – which would make her nickname come true".
+The magazine asked whether "she did not sometimes wonder how much truth there is in the story that he once said he would renounce his rights upon the death of George V – which would make her nickname come true".